samyachour/PoliticalDebateApp_Backend/README.md

 ## Political debate app (backend)

 This repo is the backend for each of the 3 frontend repos ([web](https://github.com/samyachour/PoliticalDebateApp_Web), [iOS](https://github.com/samyachour/PoliticalDebateApp_iOS), and [Android](https://github.com/samyachour/PoliticalDebateApp_Android)).

-Each repo has a [kanban board](https://github.com/samyachour/PoliticalDebateApp_Backend/projects/1?fullscreen=true) for task management that is automatically managed by issues & pull requests.
+It has a [kanban board](https://github.com/samyachour/PoliticalDebateApp_Backend/projects/1?fullscreen=true) for task management that is automatically managed by issues & pull requests.

 ### Framework